oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Standalone connections are database connections that do not use a python-oracledb connection pool.
 They are useful for simple applications that use a single connection to a database.
-Simple connections are created by calling :meth:`oracledb.connect()` and passing a database username, the database password for that user, and a 'data source name' :ref:`connection string <connstr>`.
-Python-oracledb also supports :ref:`external authentication
+Simple connections are created by calling :meth:`oracledb.connect()` and passing:

+- A database username
+- The database password for that user
+- A 'data source name' connection string, see :ref:`connstr`

-<extauth>` and so passwords do not need to be in the application.
+Python-oracledb also supports :ref:`external authentication <extauth>` so passwords do not need to be in the application.

 Creating a Standalone Connection
 --------------------------------